 Your customers would be signed-up for plans by way of subscriptions.
 A single customer can have multiple subscriptions associated with a single plan, or multiple subscriptions with multiple plans in such a way that each subscription has only one plan associated(while, there can be multiple addons and charges).

-Acme Inc. is a business that sells online storage solution.
+Acme Inc. is a business that sells online storage solutions.
 While some users would intend to use the service for personal use, others may be business users.
-Acme could create a home plan that provides basic features, and a higher priced professional plan for advanced features.
+Acme could create a home plan that provides basic features, and a higher-priced professional plan for advanced features.

 In addition to creating plans, you can define multiple price points to each plan for various currencies and billing frequencies.
 In the above example, Acme can create multiple price points for the Home Plan like Home Plan Monthly USD, Home Plan Yearly USD, Home Plan Monthly INR, Home Plan Yearly INR, and so on.

 You can use price points to control the plan's availability in currencies based on the geographies and the billing frequencies in which you are selling products and services.

 After configuring your organization and currency settings, it is important that you define billing frequency at a site level, based on your business needs.
 To configure billing frequency, follow these step:

 Click Settings > Configure Chargebee > Billing > Product Catalog.

 In the Product Catalog Settings page, click Manage under Setup Billing Frequency.

 All frequencies are selected by default.
 Select your preferred billing frequencies, based on which you will be able to create Plans and Addons.
 You can select from Daily, Weekly, Monthly, Yearly, and you can even add custom frequencies.

 You can create plans and addons only for the billing frequencies that are defined under the Essential Settings.